msiemens/tinydb/docs/usage.rst

 .. caution::

-    If multiple elements match the query, propably a random one of them will be returned!
+    If multiple elements match the query, probably a random one of them will be returned!

 Often you don't want to search for elements but only know whether they are